 - Job title and organization

-- Contact information, including mailing and email addresses and phone, fax, and cell phone numbers
+- Contact information, including email address, office phone, and cell phone

 - Education, experience, and qualifications, including any certifications